jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

 $ php bin/satis add https://github.com/bilbo/dragon-charmer/ --name=bilbo/dragon-charmer
 ```

-After running each add command, you should see the entries added into the `satis.json` file.
+After running each add command, you should see the entries added to the `satis.json` file.
 You'll end up with a file looking something like this:

 ```json
 {